-4.18 Expansion Port 1 & 2, USB Port
+3.18 Expansion Port 1 & 2

 Configuration of the RS232 and RS485 interfaces can be done via Expansion Port 1 resp.
 Expansion Port 2 menu items.
-Configuration of the USB port can be done via USB Port menu item.

-In the upper part of the configuration window, the port can be enabled and the type of the connected port is shown in the Port Type item.
-Other items are described in the table below.
-IPv6 TCP/UDP client/server are supported.
+At the top of the configuration window, the port can be activated, and the connected port's type is displayed under the Port Type item.
+Additional settings are outlined in the table below.
+Support for IPv6 TCP/UDP client/server configurations is available.